How In-Home Package Delivery Could Save E-Commerce

 At the same time that August was running its pilot program with customers, it also had a separate trial going on with Sears Home Services, one of the largest appliance dealers and home service providers in the country.
 The idea was the same: Make it possible for Sears technicians to be able to easily get inside customers’ homes to make deliveries, service appliances, or even respond to emergency plumbing problems, all when no one is around.

-Access to people’s homes is vital for the company’s business said Ryan Ciovacco, president of Sears Home Service.
+Access to people’s homes is vital for the company’s business said Ryan Ciovacco, president of connected living for Sears Holdings.
 “We need to have someone there.
 More often than not, that’s causing someone to take a day off from work, or plan their [weekend] around it.
 We wanted to test how receptive people would be to allowing a technician in their home” when they’re not there.

 Sears selected 20 homes and ran the experiment for two to three weeks.
 “It was a really successful pilot for us,” he said.
 “Every customer who participated said that they would pick Sears Home Services over a competitor because of this flexibility, the benefit of being able to give keyless entry to the home.”